-The architectural concept has been realised into a new landmark building for Cape Town with a strong image and identity, reminiscent of flying.
+The Central Terminal at CTIA has become an iconic landmark building for Cape Town with a strong image and identity reminiscent of flying.